virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### Shared Responsibility

-While all employees of an organization are responsible for issues like cybersecurity, responsibility and accountability are not always equitably shared[3].
-In the corporate world, not every actor is blame-worthy, especially if the actor's autonomy is limited by structure, process, or circumstance[2].
-However, lack of autonomy is not an excuse for avoiding accountability entirely[2].
+While all employees of an organization are responsible for issues like cybersecurity, responsibility and accountability are not always equitably shared.
+In the corporate world, not every actor is blame-worthy, especially if the actor's autonomy is limited by structure, process, or circumstance.
+However, lack of autonomy is not an excuse for avoiding accountability entirely.

-Responsibility is viewed as greater than the individual; as a shared relationship based on core virtues such as awareness and integrity determined by roles[4].
+Responsibility is viewed as greater than the individual; as a shared relationship based on core virtues such as awareness and integrity determined by roles.

 ## Accountability

-**Accountability** is a feature of systems and social institutions and means mechanisms are in place to determine who took responsible action, and who is responsible[1].
-Accountability refers to the structures and institutions that establish a link between object and subject, making it a necessary condition of successful responsibility ascriptions[1].
+**Accountability** is a feature of systems and social institutions and means mechanisms are in place to determine who took responsible action, and who is responsible.
+Accountability refers to the structures and institutions that establish a link between object and subject, making it a necessary condition of successful responsibility ascriptions.

 ### Accountability Mechanisms